Knightwalker/react-course/020.Redux/lab.md

 In conclusion, **State Management** is a key component in modern front-end applications and **Redux** is all about that.

 ##### What is Redux?
-**Redux** is a predictable state container for JavaScript apps.
-It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-The **state management** solution can be used with any view library, but it's commonly paired with **React**.
+**Redux** is a predictable, centralized state container for JavaScript apps.
+It is a **state management** solution that that can be used with any view library, but it's commonly paired with **React**.
+It can also run can also run in different environments (client, server, and native), and is easy to test.

 ##### Redux API
 The Redux API is relatively small, it only has 5 functions.